Appeal of an N-400 Denial in Los Angeles, CA

-If USCIS affirms the denial of your N-400, then you have the right to file a subsequent appeal, which is a petition for review in federal district court.
+If USCIS affirms the denial of your N-400, then you have the right to file a subsequent appeal, which is a petition for review in a federal district court.
 And, unlike the N-336, once in federal court, your naturalization denial will be reviewed by an independent federal judge who does not work for USCIS.

 What Our Clients Have to Say:

 “Josh, Eric and the rest of the team were extremely professional and knowledgeable.
 I really appreciated their help in navigating the entire green card application process.
 From what paperwork to compile, to how long we should expect each milestone to take, to even scheduling a practice interview — we always felt like we were in good hands every step of the way.
 They made an intimidating process so much easier and I wholeheartedly recommend their services!”